jundalisay/superb/content/en/research/poincare/science/chapter-11.md

 Thus, in a multitude of circumstances the physicist is often in the same position as the gambler who reckons up his chances.
 Every time that he reasons by induction, he more or less consciously requires the calculus of probabilities, and that is why I am obliged to open this chapter parenthetically, and to interrupt our discussion of method in the physical sciences in order to examine a little closer what this calculus is worth, and what dependence we may place upon it.
 The very name of the calculus of probabilities is a paradox.

 Probability as opposed to certainty is what one does not know, and how can we calculate the unknown?

 Yet many eminent scientists have devoted themselves to this calculus, and it cannot be denied that science has drawn therefrom no small advantage.
-How can we explain this apparent con- tradiction?
+How can we explain this apparent contradiction?

 Has probability been defined?
 Can it even be defined?

-And if it cannot, how can we venture to reason upon it?
+If it cannot, how can we venture to reason upon it?

 The definition, it will be said, is very simple.

 The probability of an event is the ratio of the number of cases favourable to the event to the total number of pos- sible cases.

 A simple example will show how incomplete this definition is:—I throw two dice.

-What is the prob- ability that one of the two at least turns up a 6?
+What is the probability that one of the two at least turns up a 6?

 Each can turn up in six different ways; the number of possi- ble cases is 6 × 6 = 36.
 The number of favourable cases 11 is 11; the probability is .
 That is the correct solution.